Micholn/Envochat/README.md

 ## Introduction

-This is a code repository for the corresponding Envochat Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+This is a code repository for the corresponding Envochat Realtime Chat Application with Social Auth